gingemonster/PCA9685-Python-Microbit/README.md

 #### Contributing

-I am an experienced software developer but very new to Pythong and I2C.
+I am an experienced software developer but very new to Python and I2C.
 There are bound to be many improvements that could be made to the basic code as well as new helper classes (a servo class is the next plan).
 If you wish to contribute feel free to send PR's and chat to me on http://microbit-community.slack.com username 'MicroMonsters'.

 #### Finally